keoko/sisyphus/README.md

 - use protocol to abstract data store
 - yada not used, missing documentation
 - Datomic as data store.
-- cljx for validation in server and client
+- cljx for validation in server and client with boot
+- how to autoreload clojure system after a change?

 ### Emacs
 - block selection